aqfort/optimacros/README.md

 ### The task is in PDF file

-Command line argumrnts are in `settings.json`
+Command line arguments are in `settings.json`

 ```;
 "cmake.debugConfig": {